apache/hudi/website/versioned_docs/version-0.12.1/concurrency_control.md

 hoodie.write.lock.filesystem.expire (optional)
 ```

-When using the FileSystem based lock provider, by default, the lock file will store into `hoodie.base.path`+`/.hoodie/lock`,
-in addition, you can use a custom folder to store the lock file by specify `hoodie.write.lock.filesystem.path`
+When using the FileSystem based lock provider, by default, the lock file will store into `hoodie.base.path`+`/.hoodie/lock`.
+You may use a custom folder to store the lock file by specify `hoodie.write.lock.filesystem.path`.

-In case the lock cannot release during job crash, you can set `hoodie.write.lock.filesystem.expire`, provide an expiry time in minutes, lock will never expire as default.
-you can also delete lock file manually in such situation
+In case the lock cannot release during job crash, you can set `hoodie.write.lock.filesystem.expire` (lock will never expire by default).
+You may also delete lock file manually in such situation.

 **`Zookeeper`** based lock provider